 Such is the case in Minnesota.
-Between 2000 and 2010, almost all rural counties experienced an outmigration of people who would be 25 to 29 years old in 2010 (Figure 9).
+Between 2000 and 2010, almost all rural counties experienced an outmigration of people who would be 25 to 29 years old in 2010 (Figure 7).
 They had migrated away somewhere in the previous ten years.
-But while this age group was migrating out, the next age group older, those entering their early 30s in 2010, were migrating into these rural counties (Figure 10).
+But while this age group was migrating out, the next age group older, those entering their early 30s in 2010, were migrating into these rural counties.
 The question now, of course, is whether the 2020 Census will show this trend continuing.

-1 Find more on this research at https://extension.umn.edu/economic-development/rural-brain-gain-migration
+&lt;sup>1 Find more on this research at https://extension.umn.edu/economic-development/rural-brain-gain-migration

-Figure 9: The percent change in the number of 25- to 29-year-olds between 2000 and 2010.
+Figure 7: The percent change in the number of 25- to 29-year-olds between 2000 and 2010.
 All counties outside the Twin Cities area except Olmsted and Benton saw an out-migration of 25- to 29-year-olds.
-Data: U.S. Census Bureau Decennial Census Migration: % higher or lower of expected 30- to 34-year-olds (2000-2010)

-Figure 10: The percent change in the number of 30- to 34-year-olds between 2000 and 2010.
+The percent change in the number of 30- to 34-year-olds between 2000 and 2010.
 Rural counties saw significant in-migration of 30- to 34-year-olds.
 Rural areas tend to see this trend up to 49-year-olds.
 Data: U.S Census Bureau Decennial Census